Trafficking of Korean women in the United States: U.S. anti-human trafficking laws and Korean trafficking

-Due to an increase in immigrants from Korea, ever since Korean government liberalized overseas travel in 1989, trafficking of Korean women has risen.
-The Victims of Trafficking Violence Protection Act (2000), also known as, the TVPA, was issued years later, resulting in a significant amount of convictions since the cracking down of investigations that surfaced on human trafficking.
-This would put together protecting victims, preventing the culture of trafficking to thrive, and prosecuting traffickers.
-The TVPA paved way for the Department of State to take charge of reporting an annual Trafficking in Persons (TIP) to form efforts in combatting human trafficking.
+Due to an increase in immigrants from Korea, ever since the Korean government liberalized overseas travel in 1989, trafficking of Korean women has risen.
+The Victims of Trafficking Violence Protection Act (2000), also known as the TVPA, was issued years later, resulting in a significant amount of convictions since the cracking down of investigations that surfaced on human trafficking.
+This would put together protecting victims, preventing the culture of trafficking from thriving, and prosecuting traffickers.
+The TVPA paved the way for the Department of State to take charge of reporting an annual Trafficking in Persons (TIP) to form efforts in combatting human trafficking.
 This also applied to the administration of the presidency.
 These mandates would force task forces to measure and evaluate the progression of combatting human trafficking globally.

-It was not until 2005, that human trafficking would become revealed to the mainstream media.
+It was not until 2005 that human trafficking would become revealed to the mainstream media.
 The FBI and other law enforcement agencies raided over fifty Korean brothels and parlors in Los Angeles and San Francisco, CA. 150 sex workers were detained, and 45 smugglers were arrested and charged with money laundering, sex trafficking, and harboring immigrants.
 This event birthed the view of Korean sex workers as involuntary sex slaves.
-It was during the Clinton Administration that agencies of the U.S. government then, worked to combat trafficking nationally and abroad.
+It was during the Clinton Administration that agencies of the U.S. government then worked to combat trafficking nationally and abroad.
 The U.S. Department of Health and Human Services produced statistical data and analysis on persons being trafficked and issued federally funded relief to those victims.

 As for the U.S. Department of Homeland Security, they provide a parole probationary period for victims while they stay in the U.S. This acts as an incentive for trafficking victims to comply with law enforcement authorities during trafficking cases.
-This temporary immigration benefit is also called, 'Continued Presence', enacted by DHS and ICE.
+This temporary immigration benefit is also called 'Continued Presence', enacted by DHS and ICE.
 As victims, Korean sex workers are entitled to rights under the U.S. law.
 Korean and United States officials continued to grapple with the surplus of Korean population migrating to the states.
 This was the effect of Korea's Anti-Prostitution Act of 2004 and the United States' Visa Waiver Program enacted in 2008.
 Korea would go on to add more consequences and punishment for sex workers and prostitutes, oblivious to the sex workers that are being trafficked against their will.

 In 2007, The Civil Rights Division of the Department of Justice established the Human Trafficking Prosecution Unit(HTPU) in order to strengthen the knowledge of elite human trafficking prosecutors.
 To protect victims even further, the Civil Rights Division provides social work services, medical services and shelter.
-The federal agencies and division would proceed to make revisions to the TVPA in order to fulfill the promise of prevention, protection and prosecution amongst human trafficking.
+The federal agencies and division would proceed to make revisions to the TVPA in order to fulfill the promise of prevention, protection and prosecution against human trafficking.